Osorio21/SearchIt/README.md

 ## Purpose

 The purpose of this application, SearchIt!, is to provide users the opportunity to retrieve perintent business information in an easily viewable and navigable format.
 Users will enter the product category, relevant geographical location, desired number of results, and sorting parameters.
-Through an API call to the Foursquare Places API, the application will decode the JSON data and return a number of locations in a table matching the user specifications.
+Through an API call to the Foursquare Places API, the application will decode relevant JSON data and return a number of locations in a table matching the user specifications.
 Clicking upon any table cell will transfer users to another screen with additional details about the selected business.
+Users can gain gain further insights by clicking a map button to present a map showing routes connecting the current user location to the selected business's location.

 ## Architectural Overview of SearchIt!

 ### Files

-#### **Model**
+#### **Models**

 ##### > API_Constants